 - Lab 14: Creating APIC spine policies and ISN connectivity

 - Lab 15: Creating the Infra policies using the MSO

 - Lab 16: Creating a Tenant in MSO

 - Lab 17: Creating the schema and templates for MSITE

 - Lab 18: Creating policy inside the templates and deploying to sites

-The goals of the Multi-Site tutorials and labs are to familiarize organizations with the concepts of configuring an ACI fabric from scratch, deploying and configuring the MSO and adding the ACI fabrics to the MSO.
-Once the user completes the 4 modules they will have a better understanding of how Cisco's ACI Multi-Site solution fits their business and technical connectivity requirements.
+The goals of the Multi-Site tutorials and labs aim to familiarize organizations with the concepts of configuring an ACI fabric from scratch, deploying and configuring the MSO, and adding the ACI fabrics to the MSO.
+Once users complete the four modules, they will better understand how Cisco's ACI Multi-Site solution fits their business and technical connectivity requirements.

 You can access the lab modules via these links: